Connected Coordinated Motion Planning with Bounded Stretch: Bounded Stretch for Arbitrary Makespan

-See \cref{fig:overview} for an overview.
-In two preprocessing phases, we first ensure that the pair $(C_s, C_t)$ overlaps in at least one position.
-For this, we move $C_s$ towards $C_t$ along a bottleneck matching such that the respective positions that realize the bottleneck distance, coincide.
-This overlap is necessary to successfully construct the auxiliary structure in the third phase of our approach.
-Afterwards, we use another bottleneck matching algorithm for mapping the start configuration $C_s$ to the target configuration $C_t$, minimizing the maximum distance $d$ between a start and a target location.
-Furthermore, we establish the scale in both configurations, set $c$ to be the minimum of both scale values, and compute a suitable tiling whose tile size is $c\cdot d$, and that contain both $C_s$ and $C_t$.
+Our algorithm works in five phase, where the first two phases are preparation phases; note that these two phases are not visualized in~\cref{fig:overview}.
+In Phase~1, we ensure that the pair $(C_s, C_t)$ overlaps in at least one position.
+For this, we move $C_s$ towards $C_t$ along a bottleneck matching, such that the respective positions that realize the bottleneck distance, coincide.
+(This overlap is crucial for successfully constructing the auxiliary structure in Phase~3 of the approach, as we explain later.)
+Afterwards, in Phase~2, we use another bottleneck matching for mapping the start configuration $C_s$ to the target configuration $C_t$, minimizing the maximum distance $d$ between a start and a target location.
+Furthermore, we establish the scale in both configurations, set $c$ to be the minimum of both scale values, and compute a suitable tiling whose tile size is $c\cdot d$, and that contain both $C_s$ and~$C_t$.

-In a third phase, we build a scaffolding structure around $C_s$ and $C_t$, based on the boundaries of \emph{$cd$-tiles} of the specific tiling, see Figures~\ref{fig:overview}~(top) and~\ref{fig:scaffolding}.
-This provides connectivity throughout the actual reconfiguration.
-Restricting robot motion to their current and adjacent tiles also ensures constant stretch.
+In Phase~3, we build a scaffolding structure around $C_s$ and $C_t$, based on the boundaries of \emph{$cd$-tiles} of the specific tiling, see~\cref{fig:overview,fig:scaffolding}.
+This structure enables simple connected reconfiguration procedures in the interior of tiles, as described in Phase~4 of our approach, yielding to a reconfiguration approach that consists of a connected configuration in each transformation step.
+Restricting robot motion to their current and adjacent tiles (due to the tile size) also ensures constant stretch.
 Note that, as the size of the tiles is related to $d$, the scaffolding structure is connected.

-In a fourth phase, we perform the actual reconfiguration of the arrangement.
+In Phase~4, we perform the actual reconfiguration of the arrangement.
 This consists of refilling the tiles of the scaffold structure, achieving the proper number of robots within each tile, based on elementary flow computations.
-As a subroutine, we transform the robots inside each tile into a canonical ``triangle'' configuration, see Figures~\ref{fig:overview}~(right),~\ref{fig:triangular-shape}, and~\ref{fig:refilling_overview}.
+As a subroutine, we transform the robots inside each tile into a canonical ``triangle'' configuration, see~\cref{fig:overview,fig:triangular-shape,fig:refilling_overview}.

-In a fifth and final phase, we disassemble the scaffolding structure and move the involved robots to their proper destinations, see Figures~\ref{fig:overview}~(bottom) and~\ref{fig:scaffolding}.
+In the final Phase~5, we disassemble the scaffolding structure and move the involved robots to their proper destinations, see~\cref{fig:overview,fig:scaffolding}.

+We proceed by providing the basic definitions, followed by summarizing the technical key components of our approach.